tingxin/DevIoT_Arduino_Starter_Kit/README.md

 This code also can be as a sample code to show how to use the Gateway Service SDK, use it build a completed gateway service which can work with [DevIoT](https://developer.cisco.com/site/devnetlabs/deviot/)

+##Tip
+The follow guide based on Arduino UNO, so when you run this app, you need let the Arduino UNO connect your computer, if you don't want to connect the arudino board connect to your computer directly, you can use Arduino Yun board.

 If you use Arduino Yun board, please as set up it from this [guide](https://github.com/arunmir/DevIOT_standalone_ArduinoYUN)

 ## Table of contents